lzzsG/all-to-mdbook/README_EN.md

 - Ability to set automatic trigger intervals through workflow configuration files.
 - Recognition of `README.md` files and placing them at the top.
 - Designed using the typography theme from the mdBook-tools repository.
+- Automatically generate the about-this-mdbook.md file and place it at the bottom.

 ## Configuration